charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	- inside a folder that has a self contained tool or piece that can be reused, like a stylesheet and script for generating drop-down-menus, npm init (not y)
 	- specify the name with local scoping `@charlesvill/packageName`
 	- adding the repo is optional
+ - after initializing npm go in the package.json and add "type": "module" like this:
+	 - `"main": "index.js",`
+	 - `"type": "module",`
+	 - this is to make sure you can import your package as a module
+		 - if you happen to forget this step and need to update for any reason your package:
+			 - make the changes, git add and commit and push
+			 - run npm link again
+			 - then run this: `npm version patch` and it will update the package locally and then:
+			 - `npm publish` to update your package online

 	- after the self contained script is done (using module exports as applicable) run `npm link` to add the package to a local repo to be cloned locally for testing.
 		-*note: if you're going to export as module either note in the package.json that it's {type: "module"} or type="module" in the script tag* then create another folder named test and make a script that imports your package